sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 As you can see `fetch_resource_size` with sync client immediately returns `IOResult` and can execute itself.
 In contrast to it, async version requires some event-loop to execute it.
 Like a regular coroutine.
 We use `anyio` for the demo.

-`mypy` is pretty happy about it too:
+`mypy` is pretty happy about our code too:

 ```
 » mypy async_and_sync.py